Pay gap consulting and analysis

 We are specialists in employee surveys, including our award winning BWell wellbeing survey.

 When you hold up the mirror, what do you see – and what do other’s see?

-Your organisation’s publicly available gender pay gap reporting, offers potential talent, clients, supply chain, investors, competitors and other interested parties a unique view into your organisations culture and values and your organisation will be judged on what they see.
-For employees too, there shouldn’t be a “perception gap” between your organisation’s report and the living reality.
+Your organisation’s publicly available gender pay gap reports offers potential talent, clients, supply chain, investors, competitors and other interested parties a unique view into your organisations culture and values and your organisation will be judged on what they see.
+For employees too, there shouldn’t be a 'perception gap' between your organisation’s report and the living reality.

-We can work with internal communication teams, or we can craft your narrative for you using our in-house creative agency, DrumRoll.
-This will position your organisation as credible and transparent in a refreshing way - and prevent the public from jumping to conclusions.
+Our ethnicity and gender pay gap consultancy team can work with your internal communication teams, or we can craft your narrative for you using our in-house creative agency, DrumRoll.
+This will position your organisation as credible and transparent in a refreshing way – and prevent the public from jumping to conclusions.

 *Barnett Waddingham gender pay gap market research, January 2020

-It’s important to know what to target in order to deliver a measurable reduction in your pay gap.
+It’s important to know what to target in order to deliver a measurable reduction in your ethnicity or gender pay gap.